CenturyLinkCloud/PublicKB/Servers/using-your-microsoft-licenses-in-the-centurylink-cloud.md

 {{{
-  "title": "Using Your Microsoft Licenses in the CenturyLink Cloud", "date": "10-27-2015",
+  "title": "Using Your Microsoft Licenses in the Lumen Cloud", "date": "10-27-2015",
   "author": "Jake Malmad",
   "attachments": [],